torvalds/linux/Documentation/filesystems/sysfs.rst

 dev/ contains two directories: char/ and block/.
 Inside these two directories there are symlinks named <major>:<minor>.
-These symlinks point to the sysfs directory for the given device.  /sys/dev provides a quick way to lookup the sysfs interface for a device from the result of a stat(2) operation.
+These symlinks point to the directories under /sys/devices for each device.  /sys/dev provides a quick way to lookup the sysfs interface for a device from the result of a stat(2) operation.